seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

 ## 3.3 Define the networking infrastructure for a single VPC application

-- Private subnets:
+Private subnets:
 - Outbound-only access: NAT/proxy/bastion host
 - Not accessible from the public internet
 - Do not have a routing table entry to an internet gateway
 - Elastic IPs are sticky until re-assigned for a good reason (such as the instance has been terminated i.e. it is never coming back).

+Direct Connect
+- Directly connects your data center to AWS
+- Useful for high throughput workloads ( lots of network traffic )
+- Or if you need a stable and reliable secure connection
+- Good solution if you're using a VPN connection and it keeps dropping out.

+VPC Endpoints
+- Two types
+  - Interface Endpoints
+  - Gateway Endpoints ( Currently supports S3 and DynamoDB )
+- Privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink
+- Does not require an internet gateway, NAT device, VPN connection or AWS Direct Connect connection
+- Instances do not require public IP addresses to communicate with resources in the service
+- Traffic does not leave the Amazon network
+- Endpoints are virtual, horizontally scalled, redundant and hilghly available VPC components
+- They do not impose availability risks or bandwidth constraints on your network traffic

 Route 53
 - You cannot define paths like "/news" for records